frankdarnese/react-native-skeleton/README.md

 ## Clone the repository

-Clone the repo with the git clone command.
+CD into your 'projects' folder and clone the repo with the git clone command.

 `git clone git@github.com:FDarnese/react-native-skeleton.git`